bgcasey/code_standards/README.md

 A template repository can be found [here](https://github.com/bgcasey/r_project_template).
 It can be used to generate new GitHub repositories with the above directory structure.
 While the template is designed for R projects, projects in other programming environments should maintain a similar directory structure.

+* For most projects, data will not be pushed to Github (i.e., added to GitIgnore).
 ---

 ## 5. ABMI GitHub Policy